farling42/obsidian-import-json/README.md

 - "Each subfield is a separate note" can be set to indicate that the JSON object identified by "Field containing the data" actually contains a separate field for each note to be created (rather than the JSON object being an array).

 - "Field to use as Note name" will allow you to specify the JSON field/CSV column within each row of the table which should be used as the name of the note.
+Optionally, the name can be constructed from more than one field in the record/row using "${field}" to denote each field in the overall name pattern, for example "${country}-${town}"

 - "Note name prefix/suffix" allows optional text to be put at the start (prefix) and/or end (suffix) of the name of the created Notes.